cyberphor/knowledge-base/cloud/azure/offerings/storage/accounts/README.md

 *Read-Access GRS*
 By default, GRS is configured to make replicated data "read-only" when Microsoft initiates a failover.
 In Read-Access GRS, you can make replicated data "read-only" regardless if Microsoft initiated the failover or not.

-## Storage Account Security
-To protect your storage account, set the "Public network access" setting to "Enabled from selected virtual networks and IP addresses."
-Beware, these virtual networks and subnets must exist within the same region as your storage account.

-**Private Link**
-Private Links allow you to connect your storage account to Azure resources over the Azure network backbone instead of the public Internet.

 ## Migrating Data Tools
 ### AzCopy